Task 01 - Automate container deployment via GitHub Actions workflow

 01: Chat with GitHub Copilot

-Use GitHub Copilot to assist you in writing a GitHub Actions workflow that deploys the contents of the src folder to an Azure Container Registry.
+Use GitHub Copilot to assist you in writing a GitHub Actions workflow that builds a Docker image from the contents of the src folder, pushes it to an Azure Container Registry, and deploys it to your Azure Container App.
 The Dockerfile is located in the src folder, and you need to include only the files in that folder for the Docker image.
 The workflow should be triggered on a push to the main branch.
-The workflow must also copy the contents of your local .env file to a new .env file inside the container, but you must NOT check in your .env file or make any secrets public.
-In the next step, you will set up GitHub secrets to handle this securely.
+Environment variables are configured directly on the Container App in Azure, so the workflow does not need to handle any .env file or secrets injection.
+In the next step, you will set up the necessary GitHub secrets for registry and Azure authentication.

 Expand this section to view the solution